GilgameshD/THU-EDC-2015/README.md

 # THUEDC17
 The Seventeenth Tsinghua University Electonical Design Competition

-this project concludes all the files used for control software of the cometition
+this project concludes all the files used for control software of the competition